UnicomTIC-Jerobert/print_app_docs/version_AI_studio/step_02.md

 2. Run `npm run dev` in your terminal.
 3. You should see a basic, static layout of your editor application in your browser, styled with Tailwind CSS.

-Once you have this running, let me know!
-Our next step will be to replace the `CanvasArea` placeholder with a real, interactive `react-konva` Stage and add our first element to the Redux state.
+Once you have this running, let me know!.